This flaxseed banana bread recipe uses ripe bananas & golden flaxseeds to create a delicious banana bread with extra fiber and omega-3.

 - After 10 minutes, remove the banana bread from the bread pan.
 Place the banana bread on a wire cooling rack in order to completely cool.
 This cool down may take 1-2 hours.
 Gently slide a silicon spatula between the banana bread and the bread pan walls if the banana bread is stuck in the pan.

-- Please read Bread Dad tips section for extra information on how to make this recipe successfully & to avoid common banana bread problems.
+- Please read the recipe's tip section on Bread Dad (BreadDad.com) for extra information on how to make this recipe successfully & to avoid common banana bread problems.

 Notes